Last Updated on

 - There are no punctuation mistakes

 In simple words, a proofreader gives the final polish to a transcript to ensure that the reporter stands out from the rest.
 However, there are some court reporters who do the scoping task and hire proofreaders.
 Also, there are those who hire scopists and do the proofreading task.
-If you are not interested in becoming a proofreader, you can enroll in Catlin Pyle’s free proofreading workshop and start learning.
+If you are interested in becoming a proofreader, you can enroll in Catlin Pyle’s free proofreading workshop and start learning.

 Is it necessary to have scopist Training?